Blessed are the Poor in Spirit

 eyes shall have many a curse.

-1 Blessed is he that considereth the poor: the LORD will deliver him
+1 Blessed is he that considereth the poor: the Lord will

-and he shall be blessed upon the earth: and thou wilt not deliver
+shall be blessed upon the earth: and thou wilt not deliver him unto

-If Jesus lives in us, and we refuse charity, are we refusing other peoples'
+lives in us, and we refuse charity, are we refusing other peoples'

 gifts to Jesus?
 What about those people who actually see Jesus

 in us, and when they come bearing gifts, we reject them?
 When someone

 giving to Jesus, too.